henrivanryn/statistical-horizon-watermarking/README.md

 **Timestamp:** OpenTimestamps blockchain proof of existence, April 16, 2026 (see `statistical_horizon_v5_final.pdf.ots`)

-**Preprint:** Formal preprint submission in progress.
-Manuscript and timestamped proof of existence available in this repository.
+**Preprint:** Preprint status: A formal preprint submission was attempted; the current manuscript and timestamped proof of existence are available in this repository

 **License:** CC-BY Attribution 4.0 International